itsYoungFox/RRM-PHP-FORM/README.md

 systemctl mariadb start
 ```

-4. Create the Database
+5. Create the Database
 ```
 // Run the create database SQL command
 CREATE DATABASE rrm_db
 ```

-5. Open your desired web browser and navigate to `http://localhost/RRM-PHP-FORM`
+6. Open your desired web browser and navigate to `http://localhost/RRM-PHP-FORM`

 NOTE: The project in this repo is a job interview task and not a personal project.

+## EXTRA
+Configure `PHPMailer` by editing the parameters in the `RRM-PHP-FORM/src/controller/c.form.php` from line `131`
+If you encouter any problem please create an issue or drop a note.